Mmaz1988/xle-glueworkbench-interface/README.md

 # Relevant content

+- XLE+Glue manual:
+A detailed description of the system expanding on this README.
 - src/glue.tcl:
 Adds XLE+Glue functionality to XLE; serves as interface for XLE, Prolog and Java
 - src/extract_analysis.pl: